-Maraviroc (known by the trade name Celsentri in Europe and Selzentry in the United States) is the first drug to be licensed from a new class of antiretrovirals called CCR5 inhibitors.
+Maraviroc (known by the trade name Celsentri in Europe and Selzentry in the United States) remains the only drug to be licensed from a class of antiretrovirals called CCR5 inhibitors.
 Maraviroc prevents HIV from entering uninfected cells by blocking the predominant route of entry on the surface of some immune cells, the CCR5 receptor.

-In 2007, the drug was approved for use in combination with other antiretrovirals, by treatment-experienced individuals with a confirmed CCR5-tropic virus in the US and marketing approval in Europe for treatment-experienced people followed soon after.
-Maraviroc received licensing for use in antiretroviral-naive patients in the US in November 2009.
+In 2007, the drug was approved for use in combination with other antiretrovirals, by treatment-experienced individuals with a confirmed CCR5-tropic virus in the US.
+Marketing approval in Europe for treatment-experienced people followed soon after.
+Maraviroc received licensing for use in antiretroviral-naive patients in the US in November 2009, but is not licensed for antiretroviral-naive patients in Europe.

 MERIT was a phase III study comparing the efficacy of maraviroc (Celsentri / Selzentry) to that of efavirenz (Sustiva), in combination with zidovudine/lamivudine (Combivir) in people who were antiretroviral-naive.
 All participants in the study were thought to be susceptible to maraviroc after a test for R5-tropic virus.
 (Saag, 2007)

 In the first analysis, participants on the maraviroc treatment arm were slightly less likely to achieve HIV viral load less than 50 copies/ml than those on the efavirenz arm.
-(By this time, the once-daily maraviroc arm was stopped and everyone switched to twice-daily dosing.)
 However, when the 96-week analysis used an enhanced tropism test to rule out results from individuals who did not have CCR5-tropic virus, comparable virological efficacy was seen in the treatment arms.
 (Saag, 2009)

 CCR5 antagonists work by blocking the CCR5 co-receptor, one of the two pathways HIV can use to enter cells.
 An individual’s virus may be exclusively CCR5-tropic, CXCR4-tropic (using the other co-receptor), or dual- or mixed-tropic (able to use both pathways).
 CCR5 antagonists only work against CCR5-tropic HIV.